MiaWeber25/MiaWeber25/README.md

 - 👋 Hi, I’m @MiaWeber25
 - 👀 I’m interested in computer science, DevOps, and Machine Learning
-- 🌱 I’m currently learning Go and C++
+- 🌱 I’m currently learning Go and C++ and gaining knowledge and experience with machine learning models and R
 - 📫 You can reach me at miaweber02@gmail.com

 <!---